14 February 2019

 What is changing?

 If the UK leaves the EU without a deal, the EU will no longer recognise the results of conformity assessments carried out by UK Notified Bodies.
-As a result, you will no longer be able to apply the CE marking after 29 March 2019 if:
+As a result, you will no longer be able to apply the CE marking after a no-deal exit date if: